eddahviolet/AdvancedMySQL/README.md

 # AdvancedMySQLTopics

+Welcome to my repo this is a summary of my journey through the following advanced MySQL topics after working with database structures and management with MySQL.
+1. Creating and working with functions and complex stored procedures in MySQL, make use of variables and parameters to create more complex stored functions and procedures in MySQL.
+2. Using MySQL triggers to automate database tasks.
+3. Creating scheduled events to ensure that your database tasks and events are completed at specific times.
+4. Guidelines for database optimization by:
+   * targeting required columns
+   *	working with indexes in MySQL to speed up the performance of data retrieval queries.
+   *	using MySQL transaction statements to manage database transactions.
+   *	using common table expressions to manage complex sequel queries
+   *	use of prepared statements
+   *	Interacting with the MySQL database using the JSON data type.
+5. Different types of data analysis that can be performed within a database using MySQL queries like joins, sub queries, and views.
+6. Emulating a full outer join in MySQL to extract all records from two tables including those that don't match.
+7. Extracting data from multiple tables using joins

 ## Mission 1: Developing functions & stored procedures in MySQL

 Lucky Shrub needs to query their database.
 They can do this by using functions and stored procedures in MySQL.